NegativeZero000/KijijiListings/README.md

 Parsing html regex is not ideal and can result in many ancillary issues.
 I was forced to do this because of an [issue with Invoke-WebRequest](https://connect.microsoft.com/PowerShell/feedbackdetail/view/1557783/invoke-webrequest-hangs-in-some-cases-unless-usebasicparsing-is-used).
 So far it seems to be working fine.

+When importing this module you will get a warning

+        WARNING: The names of some imported commands from the module 'KijijiListings' include unapproved verbs that might make them less discoverable.
+To find the commands with unapproved verbs, run t he Import-Module command again with the Verbose parameter.
+For a list of approved verbs, type Get-Verb.

+This is expected because of the function `Collect-SearchResults`.
+I like that name and am not sure what else to call it.
+You can avoid that by setting warning preference but it is not a show stopper.